NorthCoastChurch/IT-Policy/Policy-21-Network-Security-And-Remote-Access.md

 The purpose of this section is to provide guidelines for Remote Access IPSec or L2TP Virtual Private Network (VPN) connections to the North Coast Church corporate network.
 This applies to implementations of VPN that are directed through an IPSec Concentrator.

-This applies to all North Coast Church employees, volunteers/directors, contractors, consultants, temporaries, and other workers including all personnel affiliated with third parties utilizing VPN’s to access the North Coast Church network.
+This applies to all North Coast Church employees, volunteers, contractors, consultants, temporaries, and other workers including all personnel affiliated with third parties utilizing VPN’s to access the North Coast Church network.

-Approved North Coast Church employees, volunteers/directors, and authorized third parties (customers, vendors, etc.) may utilize the benefit of a VPN on a North Coast Church device, which is a “user managed” service.
+Approved North Coast Church employees, volunteers, and authorized third parties (customers, vendors, etc.) may utilize the benefit of a VPN on a North Coast Church device, which is a “user managed” service.
 This means that the user is responsible for selecting an Internet Service Provider (ISP), coordinating installation, and paying associated fees.
 Further details may be found in the Remote Access section.

 The following guidelines will also apply:

-- It is the responsibility of employees or volunteer/directors, with VPN privileges, to ensure that unauthorized users are not allowed access to North Coast Church internal networks.
+- It is the responsibility of employees or volunteer, with VPN privileges, to ensure that unauthorized users are not allowed access to North Coast Church internal networks.
 - VPN use is controlled using a multi-factor authentication paradigm.
 - When actively connected to the corporate network, VPNs will force all traffic to and from the PC over the VPN tunnel; all other traffic will be dropped.
 - VPN gateways will be set up and managed by North Coast Church IT.